amcl11/unsupervised-learning-clustering/README.md

 # Unsupervised Learning for Cryptocurrency Analysis:
-This project uses unsupervised learning to compare clustering techniques using cryptocurrency data.
+Using unsupervised learning to compare clustering techniques using cryptocurrency data.

-**Project Objective:**
+**Objective:**
-To group cryptocurrencies based on their price change data using K-Means clustering and then visualize the results.
+To group cryptocurrencies based on their price change data using K-Means clustering and then visualise the results.

 **Steps and Methodologies:**